ietf-tapswg/api-drafts/draft-brunstrom-taps-impl.md

 - Required minimum coverage of the checksum for receiving: for UDP-Lite, this can be done using the primitive SET_MIN_CHECKSUM_COVERAGE.UDP-Lite described in section 4 of {{!RFC8303}}.
 - Connection group transmission scheduler: for SCTP, this can be done using the primitive SET_STREAM_SCHEDULER.SCTP described in section 4 of {{!RFC8303}}.

+It may happen that the application attempts to set a Protocol Property which does not apply to the actually chosen protocol.
+In this case, the implementation should fail gracefully, i.e., it may give a warning to the application, but it should not terminate the Connection.

 ## Handling Path Changes